sysdiglabs/agent-kilt/runtimes/cloudformation/README.md

 ## Components

-* `installer` - installer for the macro
+### Commands

 * `cmd/handler` - the golang lambda functions powering the Macro
-* `cmd/cfn-apply-kilt` - applies kilt transformation to a CFN template
+* `cmd/cfn-apply-kilt` - test application that applies kilt transformation to a CFN template
-* `cmd/cfn-image-info` - gets configuration for the image from repository
+* `cmd/cfn-image-info` - test application that gets configuration for an image from repository

+The `handler` is the main deliverable and the other applications exist to test and demo the functionality.

+### Patcher

+The `cfnpatcher` is a general library to apply migrations to a template.

 # Usage
 The installer will create a CFN macro that you can use to apply automatically